What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 The Chevron Question

-Shell at $230B is facing European regulatory headwinds, energy transition pressure, and defensive positioning.
+Shell at $230B is facing European regulatory headwinds, energy transition pressure, defensive positioning.
 Good dividend story, limited upside.

 Exxon is the dislocation.